silentdiverchris/Archivist/README.md

 None, archive directories just have the shared settings, above.

 ## Jiminy items
+The list of changes I plan to make, encoded for my [Jiminy](https://github.com/silentdiverchris/Jiminy) todo/gtd system.

 =ctx-project:Archivist-p:low=
 == Add item counts (but what about updates on hide?)
+== Store concerns report thresholds of versions and hours stale as configurable settings